Duration of Study, Majors and Minors

 Work and Play Outside the Classroom

-The College has about 40 clubs and organizations which give students hands-on engineering experience, professional skills and contacts, tools to support their academic success, and engage them in philanthropic and community service.
+The College is strongly committed to and provides programmatic support for nearly 40 clubs and organizations, which give students hands-on engineering experience, professional skills and contacts, and tools to support academic success.
+Many student organizations also participate in community service projects and philanthropic endeavors.

-Starting in their freshman year, students are encouraged to apply for research positions and internships.
-The College advises students about research and internships, and urges them to investigate these opportunities and take charge of building their professional experience.
+Starting in their first year, students are encouraged to apply for research positions and internships.
+The college advises students about research and internships, provides professional development opportunities and career fairs, and urges students to explore their potential and take charge of building their experience for industry or graduate school.

-Parking on campus is available via permits issued by Parking and Transportation, but we recommend that students living on campus don’t use a vehicle.
-The University of Arizona is a residential campus and most major amenities are on campus or within walking distance.
+Parking on campus is available via permits issued by Parking and Transportation.
+However, many students find it easier to navigate without a vehicle.
+The University of Arizona is a residential campus with most major amenities within walking distance.
+SafeRide and Cat Tran provide free transportation on and around the campus, and students can qualify for a reduced rate for the local bus and streetcar services.

 You Are Part of the Campus Family, Too